jtoxification/md2png/README.md

 8. 2023-01-07a- Added initial underline support, cleaned-up image, moved image placement for clarity

-9. 2023-01-07b- Added Charly as the file icon, & baked the legend & credits blurb into the image programmatically so that they can scale cleanly with the font size (Warning! it does NOT scale with font selection at the moment!)
+9. 2023-01-07b- Added Charly as the file icon, & baked the legend & credits blurb into the image programmatically so that they can scale cleanly with the font size.

 10. 2023-01-07c- Added some basic test cases.
 Keep in mind, the conversion part of this tool only really works for the Progress Tracker at this time, but I'm almost done creating a true generic mode.

-11. 2023-01-09a - Fixed a lot of jenkiness in how the new legend is printed, and resolved some longstanding bugs.
+11. 2023-01-09a - Fixed a lot of jankiness in how the new legend is printed, and resolved some longstanding bugs.
 There's still a lot to fix.

 12. 2023-01-09b - Removed some dead code, aligned input & output.

+13. 2023-01-09c - Fixed more jank, added inline image expansion.